-The Saturday after Thanksgiving, we start the day off at my grandma’s house to help her get down her Christmas decorations from a high shelf in her garage and then we help her to set up her tree and decorate her house.
-After that, we usually have lunch.
+The Saturday after Thanksgiving, we start the day off at my grandma’s house.
+We help her get down her Christmas decorations from a high shelf.
+Then, we help her to set up her tree and decorate her house.
+After that, we usually have leftovers for lunch.

 You’ve heard of the 3 R’s right?
 Reduce, Reuse, and Recycle.
 That’s pretty much the way I am able to deck the halls at my house, my grandma’s house, and my parents’ house for free (or at least very little) money.

-All 3 of us use fake Christmas trees instead of buying a live tree each year.
-This saves a ton of money over the course of just a few years.
-For instance, I think I paid around $30 for my small 4′ tree and I’ve used it for the last 5 years.
-This makes its cost per use around $6.
-If I were going to buy a live tree it’d cost me around $30/year (based on what I saw the live trees marked at as I was going into the grocery store the other day).
+If I were going to buy a live tree it’d cost me around $30/year based on the live trees I saw at the grocery store.
 Plus, if I had a live tree in my house I’d also have to take a lot more allergy medicine.
 They smell great, but they make me so itchy. 🙁

 It doesn’t have to be expensive to deck the halls and get in a festive spirit.
 It just takes a little creativity and some planning ahead to make sure you can deck the halls and stick to your budget.